 Ellyn Davidson was 36, the mother of a toddler, a Kindergartner and second-grader, and Account Director at Brogan & Partners when she was diagnosed with breast cancer.
-Now an eleven-year survivor, Ellyn is an active breast cancer fundraiser, Board President of FORCE: Facing Our Risk of Cancer Empowered, a member of the Michigan Region B’nai B’rith Youth Organization Commission, on the board of Winning Futures and on the board of Conpoto.
+Now an twelve-year survivor, Ellyn is an active breast cancer fundraiser, Board President of FORCE: Facing Our Risk of Cancer Empowered, a member of the Michigan Region B’nai B’rith Youth Organization Commission, on the board of Winning Futures and on the board of Conpoto.

 While fighting for her own life, she’s inspired hundreds of women to fight for theirs—personally and professionally.
 Ellyn has helped create and market multi-million dollar brands, while still finding the patience and energy to be a mom and actively mentor young professionals.
 Whether the hospital room, board room or dining room, Ellyn is acutely aware of how important it is to help support other women.